SendWithSES/Drag-and-Drop-Email-Designer/README.md

 - Mark Robbins - https://www.goodemailcode.com

 ## 🎨 Live Demo.
-Signup for a free account on Send With SES (https://sendwithses.com) and start playing around with the email designer.
-(We're working on a standalone demo site).
+We're working on a standalone demo site.
+Meanwhile you can play around with the email designer on Send With SES (https://sendwithses.com).

 ## 🤝 Contribute.
 Feel free to fork the repository, make improvements, and submit pull requests.
 Together, let's make **Send With SES Email Designer** even more fabulous.